carissamelanson/carissamelanson.github.io/_posts/2015-09-16-atx-diversity-hackathon.markdown

 Once we figured out the content and copy for each page, I created pixel perfect mockups.
 One of my team mates introduced me to Marvel and we used Marvel to prototype our app.

 <br>
-Overall it was a good weekend of learning new things, meeting and working with new people and doing design!
+Overall it was a good weekend of learning new things, meeting new people, collaborating with developers and doing design!